NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 ##### Return Value

 The function returns a list of all existing JupyterLab workspaces.
 Each item in the list will be a dictionary containing details regarding a specific workspace.
 The keys for the values in this dictionary are "Workspace Name", "Status", "Size", "StorageClass", "Access URL", "Clone" (Yes/No), "Source Workspace", and "Source VolumeSnapshot".
 If `include_astra_app_id` is set to `True`, then "Astra Control App ID" will also be included as a key in the dictionary.

+Note: The value of the "Clone" field will be "Yes" only if the workspace was cloned, using the DataOps Toolkit, from a source workspace within the same namespace.

 ##### Error Handling